arena-verifier/ARENA/README.md

 cd ARENA
 ```

-The dependencies can be installed step by step as follows (sudo rights might be required):
+The dependencies can be installed as follows (sudo rights might be required):
 ```
 sudo ./install.sh
 source gurobi_setup_path.sh